-This lamp will illuminate (see Figure 4.8) when the SP has reached the maximum angle of tilt.
+This lamp will illuminate when the SP has reached the maximum angle of tilt.
 In addition an alarm will sound.

 It is important to be aware that this is a visual/aural indication only.
 There are no corresponding automatic engine 'shut down' or control lockout procedures.